-The Hitachi HNAS and VSP NAS systems are scale-out NAS systems with custom hardware designs for high performance NFS and CIFS/SMB access.
-They are dedicated file-serving appliances in the case of HNAS or add-in hardware to VSP systems with the ability to scale up to 16PB in a single namespace with a single file system of up to 256 TB.
-The systems use the HNAS custom architecture, which implements file server functions in hardware using parallel state machines to provide the same functionality as the software functions running on a standard server of competitive offerings.
-The HNAS 30×0 and HNAS 4000 systems can scale to 2 or 4 N+1 nodes depending on the model.
+The Hitachi HNAS system is a scale-out NAS system with custom hardware designs for high performance NFS and CIFS/SMB access.
+HNAS is a dedicated file-serving appliances with the ability to scale up to 16PB in a single namespace with a single file system of up to 256 TB.
+The system uses the HNAS custom architecture, which implements file server functions in hardware using parallel state machines to provide the same functionality as the software functions running on a standard server of competitive offerings.

-The HNAS systems support deduplication through their hardware FPGAs to minimize impact of the data reduction.
+The HNAS system supports deduplication through hardware FPGAs to minimize impact of the data reduction.
 Migration with a policy engine is supported for file to NAS systems using NFS and to object or cloud systems using Amazon S3 protocol.

 Download now to read the full product brief!